zen-xu/ghostty/README.md

 ### Linting

-Ghostty's docs are linted using [Prettier](https://prettier.io).
-There is also a CI check that will fail if the formatting is off.
-Therefore, if you are modifying the docs, you may want to install it locally and run this from the repo root
+Ghostty's docs and resources (not including Zig code) are linted using [Prettier](https://prettier.io) with out-of-the-box settings.
+A Prettier CI check will fail builds with improper formatting.
+Therefore, if you are modifying anything Prettier will lint, you may want to install it locally and run this from the repo root

 ```
+npm install -g prettier
 prettier --write .
 ```